tbsKng/starter-hugo-academic/content/publication/FinAccelerator/index.md

 ---
-title: 'The Macroeconomic Effects of a European Deposit (Re-)Insurance Scheme'
+title: 'The Financial Accelerator, Wages, and Optimal Monetary Policy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Marius Clemens
-  - Stefan Gebauer
   - admin

 # Author notes (optional)
 author_notes:
-  - 'The German Ministry of Finance'
-  - 'The European Central Bank'
-  - 'University of Bonn'
+  - 'DIW Berlin and Humboldt University of Berlin'

-date: '2023-04-18T00:00:00Z'
+date: '2020-04-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).